FortinetCloudCSE/Code-Security-Workshop/content/03Session3/secrets.md

 More than 23.7 million hardcoded secrets were published to GitHub last year, which was 25% more than leaked secrets in 2023, despite the software development platform's intensified efforts to crack down on secret exposures, according to reports from Cybernews.

 https://www.msspalert.com/brief/more-than-23-7-million-hardcoded-secrets-publicly-exposed-in-github-last-year

+You've completed this section!
+You can move on to the next chapter.